Classic Greek Baklava

 - Cut the baklava on the diagonal in one direction, then the other to form lozenge (or thin rhombus) shapes, then bake as directed.

-- As soon as the baklava comes out of the oven, evenly pour over the cold sugar syrup.
+- As soon as the baklava comes out of the oven, evenly pour the cold sugar syrup over the top.
 Let the baklava cool to room temperature, then dig in!

 You May Also Like: